AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 ### Filter feature

-The filter feature allows users to filter companies by their application status.
+The filter feature allows users to filter companies by their application status and/or tags.
 This is implemented through the `FilterCommand` class.

 #### Implementation

 The `FilterCommand` works as follows:

-1. The user executes `filter s/STATUS` (e.g., `filter s/in-process`)
+1. The user executes `filter <s/STATUS|t/TAG> [t/TAG]...` (e.g., `filter s/in-process`, `filter t/remote-friendly`, or `filter s/applied t/tech`)
-2. The `FilterCommandParser` parses the status parameter and creates a `FilterCommand` object
+2. The `FilterCommandParser` parses the status and/or tag parameters and creates a `FilterCommand` object
-3. The `FilterCommand` updates the filtered company list in the model using a predicate that matches companies with the specified status
+3. The `FilterCommand` updates the filtered company list in the model using a predicate that matches companies with:
+   - The specified status (if provided), AND
+   - Any of the specified tags as substrings (if provided)
 4. The UI automatically updates to display only companies matching the filter

 The supported status values are: